jeremypbeasley/canlis_j/studio.markdown

 date: 2016-11-10 10:09:00 -08:00
 layout: studio
 og_photo: "/uploads/cradle1.jpg"
-headline: Sometimes our curiousity reaches far <i>beyond the dining room.</i>
+headline: Our curiousity often reaches far <i>beyond the dining room.</i>
-desc: Our curiosity is always expanding, often collaborating with our favorite designers, craftspeople, and friends building a collection of objects that expand far beyond the dining room.
-Some objects support a party or an event, some are experiences in and of themselves.
+desc: We've built collection of objects we're proud of.
+Some support a party or an event, some are experiences in and of themselves.
 Some are strictly for our guests.
-Some are simply because we couldn't resist making them.
-These are the ones we love most.
+Some are simply because we simply couldn't resist making them.
 partners_intro: This collection of objects and the memories that go along with them were only possible with each of these talented collaborators and friends.
 partners: